Hoody Agent Skill — pick a surface (SDK / HTTP / CLI)

 ## Pitfalls (mode-agnostic)

 - **Kit auth headers are NOT uniform across kits.** `sqlite` / `files` / `exec` / `terminal` / `display` etc. accept the bare kit URL as bearer (no extra headers).
-The `agent` (slug `workspaces-1`), and some other kits require BOTH `X-Hoody-Container-Claim: <containerId>` and `X-Hoody-Token: <accessToken>` on every request — calling them with the bare URL returns `401 CLAIM_REQUIRED`.
-SDK + CLI inject these automatically via `withContainer(...)` / `--container`; raw `curl` users must add them by hand (mint via `containers.authorize(id)`).
+The `agent` (slug `workspaces-1`) kit requires BOTH `X-Hoody-Container-Claim: <JSON.stringify(container_claim)>` (the signed claim object, not the container id) and `X-Hoody-Token: <accessToken>` on every request — calling it with the bare URL returns `401 CLAIM_REQUIRED`.
+The SDK injects these automatically via `withContainer(...)`; CLI and raw `curl` users must mint the claim (`containers.authorize(id)`) and add the headers by hand.

 - **`refreshToken` works directly via SDK and CLI** — both auto-inject the header. **Raw HTTP** requires the refresh token in BOTH the body AND the `Authorization: Bearer` header.